uselagoon/lagoon/charts/lagoon-logging/README.md

 helm dependency build lagoon-logging
 ```

-1. Create a `lagoon-logging.values.yaml` file inside `charts/` directory containing these fields with the
+1. Create a `lagoon-logging.values.yaml` file inside `charts/` directory containing these fields with the relevant values added.
-   relevant values added.
+   For required values and documentation see the comment block at the end of the chart's `values.yaml`.

 ```
 elasticsearchHost: ...